 Supporters

-In addition, the following organizations provide support to the SOLVE-IT project.
+Organisations that provide support to the SOLVE-IT project.